navanxt/ProjectEuler-HackerRank/README.md

 ### Check https://www.hackerrank.com/contests/projecteuler/challenges for the problems.

- 1 - Multiples of 3 and 5
+ 1 .Multiples of 3 and 5

  #2 - Even fibonacci numbers